enabledhq/enabledhq.github.io/_posts/2016-08-31-jobs-to-be-done.md

 hero-banner: /images/Blog_Header_JTBD.png
 thumbnail-image: /images/img_jtbd_thumb.png
 description: >-
-  Learn about Jobs-to-be-done as an alternative to traditional user research to evaluate product innovation & keep you on the right track, real life examples included.
+  Learn about the alternative to traditional user research to evaluate product innovation & keep you on the right track, real life examples included.
 meta-description: >-
   Learn about Jobs-to-be-done as an alternative to traditional user research to evaluate product innovation & keep you on the right track, real life examples